-- 3. Identify how state and federal law governing the categorical programs will be implemented - 1.
-Goals to improve student outcomes, including goals that address the needs of student groups as identified through the needs assessment - 2.
+- 1. Goals to improve student outcomes, including goals that address the needs of student groups as identified through the needs assessment - 2.
 Evidence-based strategies, actions, or services - 3.
 Proposed expenditures based on the projected resource allocation from the district to address the findings of the needs assessment, including identifying resource inequities, which may include a review of the district's budgeting, the LCAP, and school-level budgeting, if applicable